-The good news when it comes to osteoarthritis is there's plenty we can do to ensure our quality of life isn't compromised.
+Osteoarthritis is a condition that causes pain and stiffness in the joints and is the most common type of arthritis in the UK.1 The good news, however, is that there's plenty we can do to ensure our quality of life isn't compromised.

 A controlled exercise programme can help to control symptoms.
-A physiotherapist may offer mobilisation and stretching, and pain relief.
-“We want people to be empowered, so they can go away and be able to cope if they have a flare up.
-For instance, icing the joint if it flares up helps to bring down swelling.”
+A physiotherapist may offer mobilisation and stretching, and tips for pain relief, such as putting ice on the joint if it flares up, to help bring down any swelling.

-Osteoarthritis can cause a vicious circle, particularly among older people.
+Osteoarthritis can be a vicious circle, particularly among older people.
 So, how can we help ourselves?